 - If a patient chronically no calls/no shows, consider not setting up the machine until the patient arrives.
-The patient will then have to wait until the machine is ready to be used and an order from the nephrologist can be obtained to shorten the treatment time to minimize disruption to other patients' treatment schedules. - Move the patient to the last shift of the day to minimize disruption to facility operations. - Involve the patient's nephrologist in attempts to re-engage the patient in his or her care.
+The patient will then have to wait until the machine is ready to be used and treatment time will be cut in order to minimize disruption to other patients' treatment schedules. - Move the patient to the last shift of the day in order to minimize disruption to facility operations. - Involve the patient's nephrologist in attempts to re-engage the patient in his care. - Send a letter to the patient that focuses on your concerns about him and his safety and your desire to meet with the patient.
+The letter should not include a demand that the patient receives a treatment in order to have a meeting.
+Examples of goals for meeting with the patient include assessing a catheter, reassessing barriers to treatment adherence, drawing blood to update lab results and possibly the patient's dialysis prescription, talking with the patient about discontinuing treatment, and planning for end-of-life care, if appropriate.

-- Send a letter to the patient that focuses on your concerns about them and their safety and your desire to meet with the patient.
-The letter should not include a demand that the patient receives a treatment to have a meeting.
-Examples of goals for meeting with the patient include assessing a catheter, reassessing barriers to treatment adherence, drawing blood to update lab results and possibly the patient's dialysis prescription, talking with the patient about discontinuing treatment, and planning for end-of-life care, if appropriate. - If you are unable to contact the patient by phone (no working phone number; no answer to voice messages; no emergency contact information), call the police for a welfare check and document the outcome.
-If the patient is a home patient, schedule a home visit by the nurse and social worker to assess the patient. - Contact Adult Protective Services if the patient is a vulnerable adult whose competency is questioned or who is known to be incompetent to make their own healthcare decisions and there is no known power of attorney or the power of attorney is unavailable or refuses to be involved. - Utilize emergency psychiatric services, including hospitalization for evaluation and treatment, if there is concern for immediate patient safety and patient has known or suspected mental illness. - Thoroughly document all interventions and results.
+- If you are unable to contact the patient by phone (no working phone number; no answer to voice messages; no emergency contact information), call police for welfare check and document the outcome.
+If the patient is a home patient, schedule a home visit by the PD nurse and social worker in order to assess the patient. - Contact Adult Protective Services if the patient is a vulnerable adult whose competency is questioned or who is known to be incompetent to make his own healthcare decisions and there is no known power of attorney or power of attorney is unavailable or refuses to be involved. - Utilize emergency psychiatric services, including hospitalization for evaluation and treatment, if there is concern for immediate patient safety and patient has known or suspected mental illness. - Thoroughly document all interventions and results.
 V767 states, "Facilities are not penalized if a patient or patients do not reach the expected targets if the plan of care developed by the IDT is individualized, addresses barriers to meeting the targets, and has been implemented and revised as indicated."

-Please do not hesitate to call the Network if you would like a case consultation.
+Please do not hesitate to call us if you would like a case consultation.

-The protection of patient rights is the priority of the ESRD Network, and we are monitoring for any unintended consequences for the patients due to the payment rules.
+The protection of patient rights is the priority of the ESRD Network and we are monitoring for any unintended consequences for the patients due to the new payment rules.
 However, we want to acknowledge the concern we are hearing from facilities about how to balance a patient's right to refuse any aspect of the treatment plan with facility concerns about the QIP that began January 1, 2012.
 If you have questions about the ESRD QIP, contact CMS at ESRDQIP@cms.hhs.gov.
 If you have questions about the ESRD bundled payment system, contact CMS at ESRDPPSFacilityQuestions@cms.hhs.gov.